 The various English Book Club readers have had the summer to read through many books.
 As the library was closed, we were able to borrow suitcases full of books and have them stacked by the bed.
-The following books, and many others were reviewed on Thursday 27.9.2019.
-These books can be found on the Korsholm Library shelves.
+The following books, and many others were reviewed on Thursday 27.9.2019 and on 24.10.2019.
+Most of these books can be found on the Korsholm Library shelves.

 Northline: Willy Vlautin

 Tragic, interesting read.
 The way the author has written the book makes you think and consider the development of the main character throughout the book.
 The Book Club reader recommends this book for mature readers.

 Tragic, written in first person.
 Gives perhaps a good insight into Japanese culture and their convenience stores.
 The Book Club reader recommends this book.

 A multilayered book, with each story assigned to a tree.
 The Book Club reader is halfway through this mammoth book of over 500 pages, but still recommends this book.